zowe/community/Secure-Software-Development-Policy/README.md

   - Manifesto.md
 ```

+Further the Best-Practices, Guidelines and Processes may contain multiple sub-folders to separate different aspects or stags of the modelled policies.

 The contents of the framework include:
 - A [Manifesto](./Manifesto.md) file, which provides a top level security vision and aims(#TODO@PZA: Link to Manifesto).